 Preparing For Your Plastic Surgery Consult

-When you come to see me in consultation in Santa Barbara, I want you to get the most out of our visit and be confident that your questions are answered.
-But I don’t want you feeling overwhelmed or confused by the amount of information you receive.
+When you come to see me for your consultation in Santa Barbara, I want you to get the most out of our visit and be confident that your questions are answered.
+However, I don’t want you feeling overwhelmed or confused by the amount of information you receive.
 Some procedures need more explanation and discussion than others.
 I feel that when a patient has done some preliminary homework, she or he will get much more out of the consultation and have more questions answered, leaving calm and confident rather than stressed and bewildered.

 With the Internet, we all have ready access to so much information!
 Yes, some of it may be inaccurate or misleading, but overall it is a terrific resource for information on everything you can imagine, including plastic surgery.
 As this Internet revolution has come along, I do see a difference between younger patients and older patients in the amount of preparation they have done before they come and see me (this is a big generalization, and I do see exceptions to this all the time).
 Younger patients generally are better informed and have done more research than older patients, who tend to rely more on anecdotal information, experiences of friends, etc.

 If you’ve seen other plastic surgeons in consultation, you’ll likely hear some of the same information from me, but you will probably also hear new things and different opinions.
 That is normal.
-Again, being prepared beforehand will help you sort out the opinions and give you a better idea which surgeon is right for you.
+Again, being prepared beforehand will help you sort out the opinions, and give you a better idea of which surgeon is right for you.